oscaram007/webforge/README.md

 **Skills involved➡️** Performance Engineering · User Experience Thinking

-A coding tool that feels slow is a bad coding tool, full stop.
+A coding tool that feels slow is a bad coding tool.

 | Decision | Why It Matters |
 |---|---|